 I’m asking you to join me on a spiritual journey

 I am no expert on Puritan theology or any of the great theological masters.
 But I am committing to reading these works one by one.
 I will blog about my thoughts and experiences.
 And I’ll ask you to join in the conversation with me.

 Now, you may think you don’t have time for yet another online commitment.
-But I want to ask you a few questions.
+But I let me ask you …

-How many times have you wanted to go deeper in your understanding of the Bible, of theology, and how they impact your life?
+- How many times have you wanted to go deeper in your understanding of the Bible and theology, and how they impact your life?

 I know these are all true of me.
 So I’m doing something about it.

 Theodio is where we bring classic theology to life

 - having a companion with you as you read deeply and think profoundly.

 - a place where you can bring your questions about these great theological works, seek answers, and maybe make a new friend or two.

 - the spiritual growth you might experience as you learn from some of the greatest Christian minds of the past.